 Reduce Exposure to Xenohormones

 Xenoestrogens have the ability to bind to our estrogen receptor sites.
 This is particularly concerning for women with uterine fibroids.
-This is because fibroid tissue is hypersensitive to estrogen, it contains a high amount of estrogen receptors, this is why they can grow to become quite large.
+This is because fibroid tissue is hypersensitive to estrogen; it contains a high number of estrogen receptors; this is why they can grow to become quite large.
 Exposure to xenoestrogens can fuel uterine fibroid growth.

 - Eat organic foods

 - Avoid exposure to pesticides, herbicides, and synthetic fertilizers

 - Use natural feminine care products

 - Use organic, natural body care products, including makeup

 - Avoid food preservatives and dyes

 - Use low VOC paints